neilabenlakhal/javascript-beginners-tutorial/README.md

 =====================

 - Loops are used to execute the `same block of code again, with a different value, until a certain condition is met`
-- Loops can execute/repeat a block of code (an action) a number of/several times
-- The basic idea behind a loop is to `automate the repetitive tasks within a program to save time and effort`
-- It makes the `code compact`
-- It is mostly used in array or object (to iterate through series)
-- Loops/iterations is an instruction repeat until a specific condition is reached

 ### Different Types of Loops in JavaScript: